-Select ♣ (Portrait), ▲ (Landscape), ♥ (Macro), 3⁄4 (Moving Object), ▲ (Night Scene Portrait), 3 (Flash OFF), SCN (Scene) with the mode dial if desired image is not captured in Auto Picture mode.
+Select ♣ (Portrait), ▲ (Landscape), ♥ (Macro), N (Moving Object), ▲ (Night Scene Portrait), 3 (Flash OFF), SCN (Scene) with the mode dial if desired image is not captured in Auto Picture mode.
 The modes are as follows.

 (Auto Picture) Selects automatically from Portrait, Landscape, Macro, and Moving Object modes.
-Lets you take pictures with standard settings (Normal mode) when there is no optimal shooting mode.
-A (Portrait) Optimal for capturing portraits. ▲ (Landscape) Deepens the focus range, emphasizes contour and saturation of trees and the sky, and produces a bright image. 🗴 (Macro) Lets you take vibrant pictures of flowers and other small subjects at short distances. 💐 (Moving Object) Lets you take sharp pictures of a quickly moving subject, such as at a sporting event.
+Lets you take pictures with standard settings (Normal mode) when there is no optimal shooting mode. 👗 (Portrait) Optimal for capturing portraits. ▲ (Landscape) Deepens the focus range, emphasizes contour and saturation of trees and the sky, and produces a bright image. 📽 (Macro) Lets you take vibrant pictures of flowers and other small subjects at short distances.
+K (Moving Object) Lets you take sharp pictures of a quickly moving subject, such as at a sporting event.
 (Night Scene Portrait) Lets you capture people against a night view or dusk.
 (Flash OFF) The built-in flash is deactivated.
 Other settings are the same as the Normal mode in AUTOPICT.
 SCN (Scene) Lets you select from 8 shooting scenes depending on the shooting conditions.

-For (Night Scene Portrait), the shutter speed becomes slower in dark places, even if the built-in flash is used.
-Use a tripod to avoid camera shake.
+For ' (Night Scene Portrait), the shutter speed becomes slower in dark places, even if the built-in flash is used.
+To prevent camera shake, mount the camera on a tripod.